amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 ## Methodology:

-This document establishes a standardized structure for test case development within this project.
+This document outlines a standardized structure for test case development.
 This approach fosters clear, concise, and efficient test case creation, ultimately contributing to delivering high-quality software.

+Although the design may vary between companies, these core components remain crucial in ensuring the tests are performed correctly.

 We will use the example of a test case written for a fictional mobile banking app called *ZippyBank* to illustrate each test case component.